Character Search

 Review/plot:

-...and finds that in this instance they were hired by Kraven the Hunter.
+...and finds that these guys were hired by Kraven the Hunter.

 Kraven wants the doctor because he has an "experimental psychopromoter response procedure" that can increase Kraven's neural responses, "my speed, my reaction time a thousand-fold".
 Kraven also interestingly has heard of the Cat-People and wants to learn their secrets from Tigra.